matter-labs/proof-manager-contracts/README.md

 ## Proof Request State Machine

 Proof Requests have the following state machine:

 ```
-Ready // when a proof request is submitted
+PendingAcknowledgement // when a proof request is submitted
 Committed // when a proving network commits to generating a proof
 Refused // when a proving network refuses to prove a request or the network is inactive at assignment time
 Unacknowledged // when a proving network failed to acknowledge a proof request in the acknowledgement deadline